 Understanding the Effects of Concussions

 A concussion is typically viewed as “mild” traumatic brain injury, which often leads to the underestimation of the damage these types of injuries can cause.
 We now know, based on a number of different studies, that concussions can leave victims with long-term issues.
-If you or a loved one has suffered a concussion as a result of car accidents, a slip-and-fall accident, an assault or contact sports, you may be able to seek compensation for your injuries, damages or losses against the negligent parties involved.
+If you or a loved one has suffered a concussion as a result of an injury from car accidents, a slip-and-fall accident, an assault or contact sports, you may be able to seek compensation for your injuries, damages or losses against the negligent parties involved.
 An experienced California brain injury lawyer can help you better understand your legal rights and options.